 The problem is the overly narrow approach used in practice, where efficiencies are taken into account if they are proved to be of direct benefit to consumers and merger-specific, substantial, timely and verifiable.
-This - in addition with a too static market identification - leads to short-term price reductions due to cuts in variable or marginal costs.
-This means that other synergies - which in a wider perspective may be more important - are being disregarded.
-Ultimately, this is to the detriment of consumers, business and society alike.
+Other synergies - which in a wider perspective may be more important - are being disregarded, ultimately to the detriment of consumers, business and society alike.